jvelilla/git_commands/README.md

 Now if you check the class APPLICATION, the changes are not anymore.

-To retrieve your stashed files you can do
+To retrieve your stashed files you can do, it will retrieve the latest stahsed work.
 ```
 > git stash pop
 ```